Commander-lol/mosquito/README.md

 This provides the contract for easily registering dependancies with the container.
 To kick start the process, you'll need to call the `#register` method, and provide it with a function that accepts a `ProviderBuilder`

-The provider builder itself only exposes one method, `with`, which defines the name of the dependancy.
+The provider builder itself only exposes one method, `when`, which defines the name of the dependancy.
 It then returns a set of helpers, each of which provides a different type of object when the dependancy is resolved.

 helper | takes | provides
 -------|-------|-----